drporges/main/w3d4/notes/notes.md

 - set html inside element: `jQueryElement.html("<some html>")`

-- check if element has a class: `jQueryElement.hassClass('.someClass')`
+- check if element has a class: `jQueryElement.hasClass('.someClass')`

 - set a css property on an element: `jQueryElement.css('property', 'value')`